Pantheon: Japanese

 Jibakurei: Ghosts that are bound to a specific place or situation.

-- If they above the person reikon (spirit) will transform into a yūrei which can then bridge the gap back to the physical world
+- When this happens, the reikon (spirit) will transform into a yūrei which then returns to the physical world until it can be at peace

 Yūrei 幽霊